vuralevren/altogic-auth-react/README.md

 ![Create App](github/2-create-app.png)

-Then click Next and select Basic Authentication template.
-This template is creates a default user model for your app which is required by [Altogic Client Library](https://github.com/altogic/altogic-js) to store user data and manage authentication.
+Then click Next and select Basic template. **This template creates a default user data model for your app which is required by [Altogic Client Library](https://www.npmjs.com/package/altogic) to store user data and manage authentication.** You can add additional user fields to this data model (e.g., name, surname, gender, birthdate) and when calling the `signUpWithEmail` method of the client library you can pass these additional data.

-Then click Next and select Basic Authentication template.
-This template is based on session authentication and highly recommended to secure your apps.
 ![Choose Template](github/3-choose-template.png)

+> **Tip:** If you do not select the basic template, instead selected the blank app template the user data model will not be created for your app.
+In order to use the Altogic Client Library's authentication methods you need a user data model to store the user data.
+You can easily create a new data model manually and from the **App Settings > Authentication** mark this new data model as your user data model.

 Then click Next to confirm and create an app.

 Awesome!
-We have created our application; now click/tap on the **newly created app to launch the Designer.**

-> This is the only configuration we need to do in Altogic Designer.
-In order to access the app and use the Altogic client library, we should get envUrl and clientKey of this app.
+We have created our application; now click/tap on the <strong>newly created app to launch the Designer.</strong> In order to access the app and use the Altogic client library, we should get `envUrl` and `clientKey` of this app.
+You can use any one of the API base URLs specified for your app environment as your envUrl.

-Click the **Home** icon at the left sidebar to copy the envUrl and clientKey.
+Click the <strong>Home</strong> icon at the left sidebar to copy the `envUrl` and `clientKey`.

 ![Client Keys](github/4-client-keys.png)

+## Confirm Email

 Once the user created successfully, our React app will route the user to the Verification page, and a verification email will be sent to the user’s email address.
 When the user clicks the link in the mail, the user will navigate to the redirect page to grant authentication rights.
 After successfully creating a session on the Redirect page, users will be redirected to the Home page.

-## Quick Tip
+### Quick Tip
 > If you want, you can deactivate or customize the mail verification from **App Settings -> Authentication** in Logic Designer.

 ## Create a React project